pjlapinski/ArgvParser/README.md

 # Python Argv Parser

-A tool that provedas an API to handle command line arguments easier.
+A tool that provides an API to handle command line arguments easier.
 It is vaguely based on [Go flag package](https://pkg.go.dev/flag)

 ```python
 import argv_parser